gypsydave5/gypsydave5.github.io/posts/2019-03-25-why-learn-rest.md

 ---
-title: Why learn... about REST?
+title: "Why learn... about REST?
+1: URIs and Resources"
 published: false
 date: 2019-03-22 19:12:28
 description: Understanding REST for the beginner